ASaiM/documentation/glossary.rst

     :sorted:

     pipeline
-        Succession of choosen tools to process and analyze sequence data
+        Succession of chosen tools to process and analyze sequence data